-Providing the Postpartum Doula Support New Parents in Southern Maine and Seacoast NH Deserve
+Providing the Postpartum Doula and Lactation Support New Parents in Southern Maine and Seacoast NH Deserve

 Let me help ease the transition into the fourth trimester by being an extra set of hands while your family bonds.
 I offer non-medical physical, emotional, and informational doula support to new parents